zhengqigao/PRML-Solution-Manual/README.md

 ### Acknowledgments

-1. Special thanks to [Dr.Spyridon Chavlis, from IMBB, FORTH](chavlis.spiros@gmail.com).
+1. Special thanks to [Dr.Spyridon Chavlis, from IMBB, FORTH](chttp://www.dendrites.gr) (E-mail: chavlis.spiros@gmail.com).
 He provides an analytical soultion on Prob 1.34, i.e., back substituting *p*(**x**) into the constraints to prove that it is a Gaussain.